doleve46/MIPS-based-MCU---CPU-course-final-project/README.md

 <br />
 To support interrupt servicing, the control unit of the CPU contains a simple FSM to distinguish the different stages of servicing an interrupt.
 <br />
-Further details regarding interrupt servicing is found under the <a href="interrupt_controller">'Interrupt Controller'</a> section.
+Further details regarding interrupt servicing is found under the 'Interrupt Controller' section.

 <strong>Regarding memory</strong>, the system has a seperate Instruction memory and Data memory (Harvard architecture).
 <br />